Are you a shelter/non-profit with a construction need? We can help!

 HomeAid works with dozens of Shelter Partners across Northern Virginia to help them realize their building/renovation goals.
 HomeAid has completed over 120 projects at facilities owned or operated by homeless shelters and other non-profits that work with homeless clients to ensure that they are safe/dignified and that the space allows programs to run efficiently.

-Shelter Services include events for clients like our Night at the Ballpark, professional development for Shelter staff at our Housing Forum, and the collection of backpacks and other items for shelter clients.
+Shelter Services include events for clients like our new Afternoon at Wolftrap, professional development for Shelter staff at our Housing Forum, and the collection of backpacks and other items for shelter clients.
 Please contact us if you’d like to learn more about how you or your shelter’s clients can participate in these activities or if you have a need we can help with!
+Learn more about all of our Shelter Services here.

-Learn more about how your organization can become a HomeAid Shelter Partner by contacting HomeAid Executive Director Kristyn Burr at 571-283-6320 or firstname.lastname@example.org.
+Learn more about how your organization can become a HomeAid Shelter Partner by contacting HomeAid Executive Director and CEO Kristyn Burr at 571-283-6320 or email@example.com.

 HomeAid does not provide housing for the homeless